Dropped Your Hard Drive?

 How long does dropped drive recovery take?

-Typically 1-3 weeks.
-This includes sourcing an exact-match donor drive (if needed), performing head replacement, imaging the drive, and extracting your data.
-Rush service available for critical situations.
+Typically 4-8 weeks.
+This includes sourcing an exact-match donor drive (if needed), performing head replacement, imaging the drive, and extracting your data. +$100 rush fee to move to the front of the queue

 Data Recovery Standards & Verification